 Location: 10 New Street, London EC2M 4TP (near Liverpool Street Station)

 Course dates: Foundation Certificate runs twice per year, January to June - Monday evenings, and April till June - Thursday daytime.
-Please scroll down for exact term dates and times.
+Dates for 2024 to be confirmed.

 View our Open Evenings page.

 Fees: £1500 + £50 non-returnable deposit and selection admin fee

 In-Person Selection Evening/Interviews Date: TBC

 Course code: PC1 (January) and PC1A (April)

 Teaching and supervision is provided by senior staff.
 All our trainings and supervisions are delivered by highly experienced staff at Tavistock Relationships.

 Tavistock Relationships' Foundation Certificate in Couple Counselling and Psychotherapy course is the next step towards a career in psychotherapy and couple counselling.

 In this certificate level course students develop counselling skills and gain a deeper understanding of psychodynamic and psychoanalytic theories and concepts with a particular focus on the couple relationship.